Learn what being a member does for you

 With several years of sales consulting experience,

-I can clearly state it is impossible for a company to be high-performing, regardless of their size, without also having a sales process in place that each member of the sales team follows.
+I can clearly state it is impossible for a company to be high-performing, regardless of their size, without also having a one in place that each member of the sales team follows.

 Yes, a company can achieve sales success without a sales process, but rarely will this success last longer than a few years.
-For an organization to achieve their profit and sales potential, they must have a sales process.
+For an organization to achieve their profit and sales potential, they must have a it.

 Challenge of course is in defining the sales process.
-Merely having a sales process will not by itself allow you to maximize profit.
+Merely having one will not by itself allow you to maximize profit.
 The sales process must fit your industry, your business plan, your organization, and your customer base.
 This means to truly put in place a sales process, you first have to assess what your current position is.

 If you break apart what a sales process does, it is nothing more than these two items, discipline and accountability.
 Sounds simple, yet to the individual salesperson, this is the difference between success and failure and, more importantly, a high-level of success and floundering mediocrity.

-Finally let me add one more piece to the perspective as to why a sales process works.
+Finally let me add one more piece to the perspective as to why a it works.
 It’s simple — the phones don’t ring enough anymore.

 There was a time when many industries were operating at near maximum capacity and the ability to execute a marketing campaign was all that was necessary to ensure sell through of production.
 This is no longer the case.
 Even if it was, merely selling through available supply is still not going to maximize profit.